usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 ### <a name="binding"></a>6.1.
 Authenticator Binding

-*Authenticator binding* refers to an association that is established providing the ability for a given authenticator to be used, possibly in conjunction with others, to authenticate to a given subscriber account.
+*Authenticator binding* refers to the establishment of an association between a specific authenticator and a subscriber's account, enabling the authenticator to be used, possibly in conjunction with others, to authenticate for that account.

 Authenticators SHALL be bound to subscriber accounts by either: